14 Water Quality Dynamics

 In this section the CSIEM results are first assessed at a synoptic scale considering both multi-year and multi-site variability throughout the annual cycle, and then a case study is explored to understand processes that control bloom formation.

 Several programs have collected chlorophyll-a within the CSOA region and associated waters.
-The main data sets are from the CSMC, spanning the period from.
+The main data sets are from the CSMC, spanning the period from 1982 to present.
 Data from FPA and WCWA has also been considered.
-Refer to the data summaries (e.g. follow the link WQ_DIAG_PHY_TCHLA.html in Appendix A) for a view of the data available.
+Refer to the data summaries (in Appendix A) for a view of the data available.

 In addition, the CSIEM data platform has also archived Sentinel 2 and Sentinel 3 imagery for the period from 2015 - 2024.
 These images have applied pre-existing algorithm for chl-a estimation and are not yet accurately calibrated to local conditions, however, they have been analysed to assess spatio-temporal patterns in chlorophyll-a, and used to support model validation where possible.